 This means less financial outlay, no DIY headaches and substantial heat blockage – not to mention the insulation benefits when the weather cools, the noise reduction benefits and the value you’ll add to your property.

-Barbara, Another Satisified Thermawood Customer Had This to Say
+Barbara, Another Satisfied Thermawood Customer Had This to Say

-"I have been looking for affordable and high quality double glazing system for over 5 years.
+"I have been looking for an affordable and high-quality double glazing system for over 5 years.
 Each time I asked for quotations I was disappointed with the technology let alone the huge cost.
 It never made sense to me to replace perfectly fine existing window frames as this is very labour intensive and costly."

-"When I learned about technology used by Thermawood I thought that this made perfect sense to me.
-They replace glass component of the existing window rather that window frame and window itself."
+"When I learned about the technology used by Thermawood I thought that this made perfect sense to me.
+They replace the glass component of the existing window rather than the window frame and window itself."

-"This technology have been successfully used in New Zealand for 40+ years.
-It allows home owners to provide better insulation from heat/cold/noise as well as reduces chance of wood rotting, draft etc. and it is also VERY cost effective."
+"This technology has been successfully used in New Zealand for 40+ years.
+It allows homeowners to provide better insulation from heat/cold/noise as well as reduces the chance of wood rotting, draft etc. and it is also VERY cost-effective."

-"Mark and his team are very professional, arrive on time, get things done and do not leave any mess behind them.
-They are friendly to owners as well as neighbours, work hard to get job done in the shortest possible time.
-I can recommend Mark and Thermawood to anyone who is looking for system that reduces heating/cooling bills at a very affordable price."
+"Mark and his team are very professional, arrive on time, get things done, and do not leave any mess behind them.
+They are friendly to owners as well as neighbours, and work hard to get the job done in the shortest possible time.
+I can recommend Mark and Thermawood to anyone who is looking for a system that reduces heating/cooling bills at a very affordable price."